ang3lin4/snake_game/README.md

-# Simple SnakeGame with Python
+# Simple Snake Game with Python

-The simple SnakeGame is made with Python using Pygame-library.
+The simple Snake Game is made with Python using Pygame-library.
 The game features a colorful interface, score tracking and a restart option. 🐍🍎

 ## Features💡
 - Move the snake using the arrow keys or WASD keys.